 What Is a Not-to-Do List?

 Enter the “Not To-Do List.”
-I stumbled across this idea several years ago, and I keep coming back to it.
+I came up with this idea several years ago, and I keep coming back to it.
 The idea is to list all the activities you are intentionally going to stop doing for the sake of greater productivity.

 Here’s why this is important.
 As people succeed at work, they attract more and more assignments.
 It’s like they become a task magnet.
 “Give it to Laurie,” they say.
 “She’ll to a great job!”